Tools to support Discrete-Event Simulation (DES) and Monte-Carlo Simulation education and practice

 Features:#

-Implementation of classic optimisation via Simulation procedures such as KN, KN++, OBCA and OBCA-m
+Implementation of classic Optimisation via Simulation procedures such as KN, KN++, OBCA and OBCA-m

-Distributions module that includes classes that encapsulate a random number stream, seed, and distribution parameters.
+Theoretical and empirical distributions module that includes classes that encapsulate a random number stream, seed, and distribution parameters.

 pip install sim-tools